How to Match#

 5. When you’ve finished looping over your treated observations, throw away any unpaired untreated observations.

-When you’re done, you’ll have a collected of pairs of observations (one treated, one untreated), where both members of each pair are very similar in terms of their observable control variables.
+When you’re done, you’ll have a collection of pairs of observations (one treated, one untreated), where the members of each pair are very similar in terms of their observable control variables.
 All other data has been thrown away.

 To illustrate with the example from the last reading, if we started with this data: matching_king_1